Enriching Lives Across Generations

 - Preschool Programs: Willow Path Preschool, Little Voices of Hyde Park, Children's Music Center, and the Temple Beth Shalom Preschool bring the youngest and oldest community members together for music, reading, art projects, and heart-warming interaction.

 - Middle and High School Service Programs: Students from Dedham High School, Noble and Greenough School, Jewish Community Day School, Temple Beth Elohim, and others regularly visit to participate in enrichment programs and build relationships with patients.

 - Performance Series: Students from Boston University School of Music, New England Conservatory, area a capella groups, and individual music students and entertainers share their talents regularly.

 - Performances: By a cappella groups and musicians from the New England Conservatory, Boston Conservatory, From the Top, and individual youth performers.

 - School and Community Partners: Partnerships include Boston University Hillel, Florida Ruffin Ridley Elementary School, Buckingham, Browne and Nichols School, Harvard University

 - Making Memories: Weekly one-on-one visits between middle school students from the neighboring Rashi School and residents in memory care.

-- Individual Volunteers: More than 40 individual students participate in one-on-one visits with patients and residents across the campus.
+- Individual Volunteers: More than 40 individual students participate in one-on-one visits and interactive virtual programs with patients and residents across the campus.